ctnava/rxtechnotes/sop/new_patient_intake.md

 ## 💳 Insurance & Billing Information

 Enter all pharmacy benefit data **exactly as it appears** on the insurance card.
-Use the **member name as printed**, even if different from the legal name, to prevent claim rejection during adjudication.
+Use the **member name and sex as printed**, even if different from government-issued identification documents, to prevent claim rejection during adjudication.

 > ⚠️ Always use the **most recent** card.
 Outdated info results in Third Party Rejections.